 - A few holes are pretty much wide open, like #1 thru #3, and #17.

 Other Thoughts: - This is a fantastic beginners course, or a warm-up course before hitting up the other two on the premises.
 There is enough line shaping to warrant some very different shots, and enough troublesome areas where a bad shot can be punished.
 Water is definitely in play on #5 and sort of #6 as well.
 Definitely worth shooting through once if time allows.

-Its not quite a beginner's course: the open shots have unusual and/or sudden elevation changes, and the closed-in fairways require precision or you'll be invoking Olde Scottish oaths as you explore the local shrubbery.
+Its OK as a beginner's course, as its rarely crowded and the quiet isolation is conducive to ponderous thought.
+But the open shots have unusual and/or sudden elevation changes, and the closed-in fairways require precision or you'll be invoking Olde Scottish oaths as you explore the local shrubbery.
 There's enough woods/undergrowth at the sides of the open fairways to spend some time disc-hunting if you're Driving While Imbibing.
 An overthrow at #2, 12, 18 can add a couple strokes each.
 Underthrow at #5 and you're in the lake.

 If you've blown your driving ability on the other two courses you might still have enough arm to play this one and really enjoy the variety of shots, elevation, woodsiness and isolation.
 And the peacocks.